hieuvp/learning-python/advanced-tutorials/closures/README.md

 Even though the execution of the `transmit_to_space()` was completed, the message was rather preserved.
-This technique by which the data is attached to some code even after end of those other original functions is called as closures in python
+This technique by which the data is attached to some code even after end of those other original functions is called as closures in Python

 ADVANTAGE : Closures can avoid use of global variables and provides some form of data hiding.
 (Eg. When there are few methods in a class, use closures instead).